Visit Holden Village

 • Illegal drugs (Because the Village is located on federal land, marijuana is also illegal, and its use will not be tolerated.)

-No!
 The mission statement of Holden Village calls us to “welcome all people into the wilderness.”
 This means everybody!
 Holden Village welcomes and embraces people of all races, ethnicities, religious backgrounds, gender identities, sexual orientations, and abilities.
-While Holden is rooted in the Lutheran Christian tradition, all faith traditions are celebrated and welcomed into this community.
-Non-Christians can feel comfortable in an atmosphere of mutual acceptance and conversation.
-We celebrate the unity and diversity of the church, all humanity, and all creation.
+Holden is rooted in the Lutheran Christian tradition and all faith traditions are celebrated and welcomed into this community.
+Everyone can feel comfortable in an atmosphere of mutual acceptance and conversation.
+Each day we celebrate the unity and diversity of the church, all humanity, and the whole of creation in Sacred Space, a brief devotional moment usually in the evening.
 All are welcome!
-Learn more about our Mission, Vision, and Values here.
+Read more about faith and spirituality at Holden as well as the Village’s mission, vision, and values.

-Holden Village has a Village Medic as well as a First Aid Station equipped to handle basic needs as they arise.
+Holden Village has a Village Medic as well as a First Aid Station equipped to handle basic needs.
 Common over-the-counter medications are located next to the First Aid Station and some are available for purchase in the Holden Store.

 The Village is not well equipped to handle medical emergencies on site.
-Emergency evacuations are possible in most weather conditions, However, due to our isolated location, evacuation can take many hours or even days in winter.
+Emergency evacuations are possible, but due to our isolated location, evacuation can take many hours or even days in winter.
 Helicopter evacuation, if available, is very expensive and you are responsible for the cost.

-If you have any questions about coming to Holden in regards to your health, please contact your doctor and/or the Village Medic before finalizing your visit.
-If you use medication, be sure to bring more than enough for your stay including an extra 5-10 day supply in the event of possible delays leaving the Village.
+If you have any questions about coming to Holden in regard to your health, please contact your doctor and/or the Village Medic before finalizing your visit.
+If you use medication, be sure to bring more than enough for your stay, including an extra 5-10 day supply in the event of possible delays leaving the Village.
 Learn more about Health & Safety at Holden Village.

 Be prepared for a wide range of temperatures and conditions depending on the season in which you visit.